 Half-Time Study.
-For certificate and most master's programs in the School of Mission and Theology, the half-time study is six to eleven (6-11) units per quarter.
-For the Master of Arts in Global Leadership and the Master of Arts in Justice and Advocacy programs, haf-time study is four to seven (4-7) units per quarter.
+For most master's programs in the School of Mission and Theology, the half-time study is six to eleven (6-11) units per quarter.
+For the Master of Arts in Global Leadership, the Master of Arts in Chaplaincy, and the Master of Arts in Justice and Advocacy programs, haf-time study is four to seven (4-7) units per quarter.
 For PhD programs in the School of Mission and Theology, three to five (3-5) units per quarter is half-time study.
 In the Doctor of Global Leadership, Doctor of Ministry, and Doctor of Intercultural Studies programs, two (2) units per quarter at the 700 or 800 level is half-time study.